joesan/plant-simulator-deployment/README.md

 This is the deployment / infrastructure project for the plant-simulator digital twin project that can be found [here](https://github.com/joesan/plant-simulator) in my repository.

 <ins>NOTE:</ins>The Travis CI build pipeline for the plant-simulator project, upon successful build and docker push, will write a file in this repo called deployment-version.txt which contains the deployment version that we need to run in production.
 So if you head over to Docker hub [here](https://hub.docker.com/r/joesan/plant-simulator/tags?page=1&ordering=last_updated),
 you will see that the latest tag version and the deployment-version.txt will be the same.
-This somehow need to be passed on to the deployment yaml file.
-This is a task currently under TODO!
-I hope with Helm, I might be able to inject the tag version from my CI builds.
+Additionally, the values.yaml also gets this tag release version of the docker image updated via the Travis CI build for the plant-simulator project.

 For a description / understanding of this project's folder structure and how to access the services / API's rendered by the plant-simulator application running inside the k8s cluster, have a look [here](https://github.com/joesan/plant-simulator-deployment/tree/master/base)